What is skin cancer?

 Treatment for Skin cancer

 Skin cancers are almost always removed.
 In more advanced skin cancers, some of the surrounding tissue may also be removed to make sure that all of the cancerous cells have been taken out.

-Common skin cancers can be treated with ointments or radiation therapy.
-They can also be removed with surgery (usually under a local anaesthetic), cryotherapy (using liquid nitrogen to rapidly freeze the cancer off), curettage (scraping) or cautery (burning).
+The most common treatment for skin cancer is surgery to remove the cancer (usually under a local anaesthetic).
+Common skin cancers can be treated with ointments or radiation therapy (radiotherapy).
+Skin cancer can also be removed with cryotherapy (using liquid nitrogen to rapidly freeze the cancer off), curettage (scraping) or cautery (burning).

 For more detailed information about skin cancer please phone Cancer Council 13 11 20 or talk to your GP.

-- dermatologist – a doctor who specialises in preventing, diagnosing and treating skin diseases
+- Dermatologist- specialises in preventing, diagnosing and treating skin diseases.

-- plastic surgeon – trained in complex constructive techniques, including surgery if the cancer has spread.
+- Surgeon- Surgeon which can be a general surgeon, a surgical oncologist to manage complex skin cancers or a plastic surgeon trained in complex constructive techniques, including surgery if the cancer has spread.